IQVIA-ML/LightGBM.jl/README.md

 * `X::Matrix{T<:Real}`: the features data.
 * `predict_type::Integer`: keyword argument that controls the prediction type. `0` for normal scores with transform (if needed), `1` for raw scores, `2` for leaf indices.
-* `n_trees::Integer`: keyword argument that sets the controls the number of trees used in the prediction. `< 0` for all available trees.
+* `num_iterations::Integer`: keyword argument that sets the controls the number of trees used in the prediction. `< 0` for all available trees.
 * `verbosity::Integer`: keyword argument that controls LightGBM's verbosity. `< 0` for fatal logs
     only, `0` includes warning logs, `1` includes info logs, and `> 1` includes debug logs.